 Once you get inside, you will show your ticket voucher and photo ID, then pass through a metal detector and have your bags inspected.
 You will then be brought to an audience waiting area with bathrooms, water, and snacks.
 You'll enter the studio based on the different colored stripes on your tickets.

-Once seated, a warm-up comedian came out to introduce himself and get the audience prepared and excited for the show.
+Once seated, a warm-up comedian will come out to introduce himself and get the audience prepared and excited for the show.

-The taping itself lasted roughly one and a half hours, though you'll probably be in the studio for closer to two hours.
+The taping itself lasts roughly one and a half hours, though you'll probably be in the studio for close to two hours.

-This is a particularly fun taping to attend—the hosts of The Chew interacted with a number of studio audience members before taping began, as well as during breaks between segments.
-Mario Batali handed out samples to audience members (including his son, who was in the studio audience with some friends that day).
-Clinton Kelly even posed for selfies with a number of audience members after the taping.
-Carla Hall danced several times during breaks.
-The taping, like the show, has a fun, entertaining vibe and was quite enjoyable.
+This is a particularly fun taping to attend—the hosts of The Chew interact with a number of studio audience members before taping begins, as well as during breaks between segments.
+Mario Batali hands out samples to audience members.
+Clinton Kelly even poses for selfies with a number of audience members after the tapings sometimes.
+The taping, like the show, has a fun, entertaining vibe and is quite enjoyable.